ecupaio/dcgffl/_womensplus-power-rankings/women-s-season-6-power-rankings-week-1.md

   - team: _womensplus-teams/s06-women-s-corn.md
     record: 0-1
     text: >-
+      The Corn Stars rolled into Battle Royale with one of the league’s only returning QBs and a roster built to win—but still fell just one touchdown short.

-      If you were on the sidelines, you would’ve assumed that Meg L. Was sacked approximately 30 times, but the children of the corn may be more bark than bite.
-New captain Lefler kept it calm, even as the game started to slip away.
-They were missing some key players, but there’s no reason that this team is not at least number 2.
-There is nothing that lights a fire under this team’s QB more than trending down in the rankings, let’s hope she starts winning in both w+ and open, before there is a corn-rising.
+      If you were on the sidelines, you would’ve assumed that Meg L. was sacked approximately 30 times, but the children of the corn may be more bark than bite.
+New captain Lefler kept it steady as the game slipped away, and missing key players didn’t help.
+But make no mistake: the Corn Stars are still a team to beat, and there’s no reason they shouldn’t be sitting near the top of the rankings.

+      One thing’s certain: nothing lights a fire under Lynch more than a downward trend in the rankings.
+Corn may have missed their money shot this week, but you know they won’t stay camera-shy for long.

       ![](/img/4-corn.webp){: width="500" height="281"}